-There are old, empty school buildings in communities all around us.
+Old empty school buildings exist in communities all around us.
 I would love to be able to restore, renew, renovate, and re-purpose these buildings, bringing vitality and life back into the community from them.
-There is an old building in Luther, Iowa that has captured my imagination for the last four years.
-It is the inspiration for Sycamore House, though I have taken great liberties with its structure in my books.
+There was an old building in Luther, Iowa that captured my imagination, though it was torn down several years ago and a porta-potty warehouse was built in its place.
+It was the inspiration for Sycamore House, though I took great liberties with its structure in my books.

 Click on each image to see it enlarged.

 Sycamore House – Level 1